Jiaqi-Liu-94/JiaqiLiu.Github.io/README.md

 Overview
 --------
 This is the full code for how to make a simple chatbot.
-In this demo code, we implement Tensorflows Sequence to Sequence model to train a chatbot on the dataset.
+In this demo code, I implement Tensorflows Sequence to Sequence model to train a chatbot on the dataset.
 After training, the bot is able to hold a fun conversation.

 Dependencies
 ------------
 numpy

 scipy

 NLTK

 tensorflow (https://www.tensorflow.org/versions/r0.12/get_started/os_setup.html)

 Use pip to install any missing dependencies

 File